Year-end tax guide 2020/21

 New businesses also face being fined for not notifying HMRC that they have commenced trading.

 If the business is a company then it will also need to ensure it submits its annual accounts ahead of their deadline to avoid incurring a penalty.

-Penalties vary from £150 for a private company filing its annual accounts one month late to £7,500 for a public company that files its accounts more than six months late.
+Penalties vary from £150 for a private company filing their annual accounts one month late to £7,500 for a public company that files their accounts more than six months late.